Rel1cx/eslint-react/README.md

 ## Contributing

 Before you start working on something, it's best to check if there is an existing issue first.
-It's also a good idea to reach the maintainer and confirm with the team if it makes sense or if someone else is already working on it.
+It's also a good idea to reach the maintainer and confirm if it makes sense or if someone else is already working on it.

 Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

 Pull requests submitted without prior discussion can also be rejected without prior discussion.

-Thank you to everyone contributing to ESLint React!
+Thank you to everyone contributing to ESLint x React!

 ## License